hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/LAN/LAN INTRODUCTION.md

-Star Topology : All devices connected to a main one (swith)
+Star Topology : All devices connected to a main one (switch/hub)